TV Meteorologist

 As a weather guy, are there business opptys that you can foresee that civilians cannot?
 To use a silly example, knowing it's gonna be a high precipitation year and investing in an umbrella company...

-Asked by Shadow1 over 11 years ago
+Asked by Shadow1 almost 12 years ago

 Hmmm...what is that umbrella company ticker symbol again? :) Excellent question.
 Actually there is a pretty large industry of private weather companies that do forcasting.
 Power companies do seasonal outlooks to anticipate demand.
 Trucking companies and airlines employ meteorologists for short and long range information.
 And, closer to your example, I believe clothing retailers will consider seasonal forecasts to determine inventory types and levels.
 Thanks!